 2) The person never gets the message.
 The most common reason a team punishment is used is because the manager doesn’t have the confidence or skill to confront the individual directly…so they hope that the person will “get the message” when it’s talked about in an open forum.

-Nobody ever gets a message this way.
+People rarely get a message this way.
 Sadly, more often the opposite is true.
-I’ve heard stories of non-performers cheerfully hopping on the bandwagon in front of a team (and stunned manager) to champion the new rule, not realizing it was intended for them.
+I’ve heard stories of non-performers cheerfully hopping on the bandwagon in front of a team (and stunned manager) to champion the new rule for everyone else, not realizing it was primarily aimed at them.
 I’ve also seen top performers suddenly concerned that they’ve been doing something wrong too.
 The original problem goes unresolved and the manager is left with a worse situation than they started with.

 3) Whatever credibility was there is gone.
 By the time many managers decide that action is needed to correct a problem, most of the team has been painfully dealing with it for some time.
 The minute that team members realize that the manager is unwilling to confront one person and punishes everyone else instead, few will enthusiastically follow that manager into the next situation.